mholling/nswtopo/README.markdown

 Run the script again to remove the layers from the composite SVG map.
 (The original source files will not be deleted.)
 Use this option with caution, as any changes you have made to the layer in the SVG file will be lost.

 Vector data sources can produce multiple sub-layers in your map.
 You can intermingle the order in which these sub-layers are composited.
 This is helpful if you are combining layers from more than one source.
-For example, to re-arrange label layers when using the separate `landform`/`hydrography`/`roads`/`buildings` sources:
+Rearrange sub-layers using `above` or `below` directives; for example, to rearrange watercourses above vehicular tracks:

     include:
-    - nsw/landform
     - nsw/hydrography
     - nsw/roads
-    - nsw/buildings
     above:
-      nsw.roads.labels: nsw.buildings.labels
-      nsw.landform.labels: nsw.buildings.labels
-      nsw.hydrography.labels: nsw.buildings.labels

-This will reposition all label layers above the other feature layers.
-Likewise, a `below:` option can also be specified.
+      nsw.hydrography.watercourse: nsw.roads.vehicular-tracks

-It is also possible to manually re-order layers using Inkscape.
+It is also possible to manually reorder layers using Inkscape.
 (The new layer order is respected when re-running the script.)

+By default, all label layers are reordered above all other feature layers.
+(You can turn off this behaviour with a `leave-labels: true` configuration line.)

 Overlays
 ========